 The JKU medSPACE is a completely new, worldwide unique venue for teaching anatomy, located at the Johannes Kepler University in Linz.
 Developed and implemented by the Ars Electronica Futurelab, the JKU medSPACE shows anatomy like never before, in quadruple stereoscopic 3D 4K projection at 14×7 meters: Lecturers and students dive into larger than life, photorealistic 3D images, razor-sharp from all angles and seamlessly zoomable.

 The JKU medSPACE – lecture hall, laboratory, forum and stage at the same time – is a perennial collaborative research project.
-Here, medical professors teach anatomy in a completely new way: Students and professors wear 3D glasses to inspect the human body – via the software Virtual Anatomy – larger than life, from any angle and seamlessly zoomable, in stereoscopic 3D.
+Here, medical professors teach anatomy in a completely new way: Students and professors wear 3D glasses to inspect the human body – via the software Cinematic Anatomy x Deep Space – larger than life, from any angle and seamlessly zoomable, in stereoscopic 3D.
 Organs and blood vessels, muscles and tendons, bones and ligaments, as well as tumors and injuries can be magnified to tiniest details as three-dimensional objects in razor-sharp clarity.

 The JKU medSPACE is an example of how expertise in different fields, artistic input, curiosity and openness create a breeding ground for important innovation.
 After all, it is a starting point for a generation of physicians who will be accustomed to operating alongside robots, to work with AI systems for diagnostics and to learn and teach in virtual environments.